 What is Digital Thoreau?

 In Walden, nineteenth-century American author, philosopher, and activist Henry David Thoreau famously declared that he went to the woods because he wished to “live deliberately.”
-In the same work, he also wrote that “Books must be read as deliberately as they were written.”
+In the same work, he also wrote that “Books must be read as deliberately and reservedly as they were written.”

 Digital Thoreau is a resource and a community dedicated to promoting the deliberate reading of Thoreau’s works in new ways, ways that take advantage of technology to illuminate Thoreau’s creative process and facilitate thoughtful conversation about his words and ideas.